Space to Be: Finding Connection, Compassion, and Tools for Living Well with ADHD

 Build Connections & Find Community in Your ADHD Journey

 Each 90-minute session blends psychoeducation, reflective activities, and supportive conversation.
-Together, we’ll explore how ADHD uniquely impacts women’s lives and develop strategies for improving focus, emotional regulation, setting boundaries, and cultivating self-compassion.
+Together, we will explore how ADHD uniquely impacts women’s lives and develop strategies to support focus, emotional regulation, boundaries, and self-compassion.

-Whether you’re newly diagnosed or have long had questions about how your brain works, this group meets you where you are with curiosity, tools, and community.
+Whether you are newly diagnosed or have long had questions about how your brain works, this group meets you where you are with curiosity, practical tools, and community.

 Week 1: Understanding ADHD in Women